pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 better to cooperate and help each other, especially as they arrived in this cold place late in November.
 They drafted a compact that they hoped everyone would agree to and sign before they left the ship.
-Thankfully, and after some persuasion, they all consented to the latter for the sake of order and survival.
+Thankfully, and after some persuasion, they all consented to sign for the sake of order and survival.
 I like to think that they also may have signed to take advantage of an opportunity to do something that very few of their Old World predecessors had ever had the opportunity to do: deliberately coming together and _creating their own government_.
 Just think of it!

 <figure id="fig:the-mayflower-compact" class="img" property="schema:image" typeof="schema:ImageObject">